Photo by Drew Hays on Unsplash

 - wrote an email to startup CEO with a business plan - with market analysis, user pain points, competitive landscape, etc - for a role in said startup.
 I did this and got in.

-- if you are making career/industry switch, make extra effort to explain the "why", elaborate your interest/passion in the new industry, and show how your different experience and perspective is valuable.
+if you are making career/industry switch, make extra effort to explain the "why", elaborate your interest/passion in the new industry, and show how your different experience and perspective can be valuable.

 It is true that for some, your stellar credential and CV speaks for itself.